An Adversarial Approach to Identification: Binary choice with fixed effects

 which has a fixed effect $\alpha \in \mathcal A \subseteq \mathbb R$, error terms $V_t \in \mathcal{V}_t \subseteq \mathbb R$, and time-varying regressors $X_1 \in \mathcal X_1 = \{x_{11},\cdots,x_{1K_1}\}$ and $X_2 \in \mathcal X_2 = \{x_{21},\cdots,x_{2K_2}\}$.

-We impose no parametric assumptions on the distribution of the error terms.
-Note that our method does not require an index structure or additive separability of the latent variable.
 We consider the particular specification in \eqref{eq:maxscore_panel_outcome_new} because of its canonical status within the nonlinear panel literature.
+Our method applies to a much larger class of models, and does not require the index structure or additive separability.

+In Sections \ref{sec:panel_partial_effects} and \ref{sec:predetermined_panels}, we do not impose parametric assumptions on the distribution of the error terms.
 In Section \ref{sec:panel_partial_effects}, we provide new results for \emph{partial effects} under strict exogeneity, and discuss the extension to correlated random coefficients.

-In Section \ref{sec:predetermined_panels}, we provide new results for both structural parameters and partial effects under sequential exogeneity (predetermined covariates).
-To our knowledge, these are the first such results for the binary choice panel model without parametric restrictions on the distribution of the error terms.
+In Section \ref{sec:predetermined_panels}, we provide new results for both structural parameters and partial effects under \emph{sequential exogeneity} (predetermined covariates).
+To the best of our knowledge, these are the first such results for the binary choice panel model without parametric restrictions on the distribution of the error terms.
 Section \ref{sec:numerical_panel} presents the results from a numerical experiment and visualizes the identified sets.

+In Section \ref{sec:panel_examples}, we use our results in Section \ref{sec:nonlinearpanels} to analyze \emph{parametric} binary choice models with fixed effects (logit, probit, and other distributions).
+We recover the results in the numerical experiment of \citet{ChernValHahnNewey2013} and explore some variations of their design.
+The proofs of all results can be found in Appendix \ref{app:panel_proofs}.